 Now you must be thinking how can a non-technical person implement structured data for your business?
 So, to halt this myth here is the answer: You don’t need to learn coding to implement structured data.
 However, if you are from a technical background, then it will be a bonus point for you.

 You just require taking out some time to get familiar with structured data and how it works.
-You don’t need to get trapped into complicated or technical terms.
+You don’t need to get trapped in complicated or technical terms.
 You can simply automate the procedure to make your work easy.

 However, you should know what structured data is and why it’s so essential for SEO.
 Although it’s a technical part of SEO, it’s certainly worth learning.
 You’ll expand your knowledge and skills that will benefit you in improving search rankings.